felix-zenk/onboardapis/README.md

 ## API scope

 The API scope defines what information can be accessed through the API and is a general indicator of the API's capabilities.
+Scopes can be combined.
 The currently possible API scopes are:
-- ``basic``: Only basic information is available such as connection status to the API.
+- ``basic`` / ``internet-access``: basic information is available such as connection status to the API. / The internet access can be enabled and disabled.
 - ``vehicle``: The API supplies information about the vehicle such as the train ID, line number, etc.
 - ``geo``: The API supplies information about the current location, speed, etc. of the vehicle.
-- ``journey-simple``: The API supplies simple journey information including the current station and the destination station.
-- ``journey``: The API supplies detailed journey information including all the stations and possibly connecting services.
+- ``basic-journey`` / ``journey``: The API supplies basic journey information including the current station and the destination station. / The API supplies detailed journey information including all the stations and possibly connecting services.
-- ``full``: All of the above.
-- ``internet-access``: The API provides internet access to the user.